 With a few exceptions, all full-time and part-time employees working for the County in regularly established positions are members of the Florida Retirement System (FRS), a multiple-employer costsharing public retirement system administered by the state of Florida.
 The governmentwide Statement of Net Position and Proprietary Fund Financial Statements present the County's proportionate shares of the net pension liabilities associated with the retirement plans offered by the Florida Retirement System.
-Effective October 1, 2014, the County implemented GASB Statement No. 68, Accounting and Financial Reporting for Pensions, an amendment of GASB Statement No. 27 and GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date; an amendment of GASB

-Statement No. 68; See Note 10, Employee Retirement Plans, for more information.
+The County follows GASB Statement No. 68, Accounting and Financial Reporting for Pensions, an amendment of GASB Statement No. 27 and GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date; an amendment of GASB Statement No. 68.
+See Note 9, Employee Retirement Plans, for more information.
 GASB Statement numbers 68 and 71 cover the measurement of the net pension liability deferred outflows of resources and deferred inflows of resources related to pensions and pension expense for the retirement plans offered.